Lazullien/Perlin-Noise-Java-Simplified/README.md

 effect, the array is shuffled based on seed allowing easy seed based generation

-the code defaultly doesn't work in static because of the constructor needed for assigning an array, you could make it work if you decide to put the permulation process elsewhere though
+the code defaultly doesn't work in static because of the constructor needed for assigning an array, you could make it work if you decide to put the permulation scrambling elsewhere though

 If you want more extreme terrain alongside the perlin noise generation check my repositories, there should be one